fuzzygroup/blog/_posts/2019-12-02-starbase-indy-sbi-engineering-post-mortem-for-2019.md

 * I'd add black pinstripe tape to the vertical line where the zip ties go so we don't have to paint them furiously at the last minute.
 * We need to tell volunteers to bring work gloves.
 * Make public facebook events for setup and teardown to encourage participation.
 Thank you Sooz for this idea.
+* A hand truck or dolly HAS TO GO TO THE STORAGE UNIT for load out / load in.
+We forgot this for load out and it was painful.

 ## Thank You's